lowercasebtw/fabricskyboxes/docs/testing.md

 # Nuit Testing Documentation

+All of these tests will be run before a release, but the

 ## Unit Tests

 The unit tests are run on every PR.
 They are not extensive, as this is a largely visual mod.